Fall Ladies Trip

 5. Avoid independent ATMs, such as Euronet or Cardpoint.
 They have ridiculously high fees and are scattered all over Milan and other major European cities.
 Opt for ATMs that are linked to a bank and be safe.

-But the most important thing you need to bring with you on your trip to Italy is enthusiasm to enjoy our beautiful country the best way possible.
+The most important thing you need to bring with you on your trip to Italy is enthusiasm to enjoy our beautiful country the best way possible.

 Brunate – The balcony on the Alps